 If you own a car outright, a logbook loan lets you use it as security to borrow against.
-The rates may be a little better than that of a payday lender but a logbook loan is still usually an expensive way to borrow.
-If you fail to repay the loan or fall behind for a prolonged period, you could potentially lose your car.
+The rates maybe a little better than a payday lender, but a logbook loan is usually an expensive way to borrow.
+In addition, if you fail to repay the loan or fall behind for a prolonged period, you could potentially lose your car.

 Credit builder credit cards are available for people with bad credit.
 They have less stringent application criteria than most other credit cards.
 They are designed to enable people to improve their credit score by showing they are making regular payments on a line of credit.
 Whether this will significantly improve your credit rating depends on what other borrowing appears on your file.

 You will pay interest on what you borrow and have to make a minimum monthly repayment.
-The interest rates will be higher than other credit cards.
+Therefore, the interest rates will be higher than other credit cards.

 There are dangers with credit cards.
-The lending can drag on and on if you can only afford to make the minimum monthly payment which often covers just the interest and not much of the actual borrowing.
+First, the lending can drag on and on if you can only afford to make the minimum monthly payment which often covers just the interest and not much of the actual borrowing.